ShashwatNigam99/Robotics-Planning-Navigation-Algorithms/README.md

 ## RRT : Rapidly-exploring Random Tree

 #### Problem statement
 - Implement the RRT path planning algorithm for a robot.
 The robot is to navigate a two dimensional space, avoiding known locations with obstacles, traveling from its initial location to a goal location.
-Given localization information (robot’s initial position, obstacle location, goal location), your task is to implement a path planning decision maker to drive the robot from its initial position to the desired location.
+Given localization information (robot’s initial position, obstacle location, goal location), the task is to implement a path planning decision maker to drive the robot from its initial position to the desired location.
 - Specifically, the problem can be formed as follows: Consider a 2D grid instantiated with different kinds of obstacles (for instance, geometrical shapes like Rectangles, Circles, Triangles or a combination of any of the above 2/3).
 Assign a start and end point on this grid.
 - Implement the RRT algorithm for two cases, (1) Holonomic Robot and (2) Non-Holonomic Robot.